ufo-kit/concert/docs/user/topics/experiments.rst

 --------------------------------------

-In :py:mod:`concert.experiments.synchrotron` and :py:mod:`concert.experiments.xraytube` implementations of Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography and ContinuousSpiralTomography are implemented for the two different source types.
+In :py:mod:`concert.experiments.synchrotron` and :py:mod:`concert.experiments.xraytube` implementations of Radiography, SteppedTomography, ContinuousTomography and SteppedSpiralTomography, ContinuousSpiralTomography and GratingInterferometryStepping are implemented for the two different source types.

-For detailed information how they are implemented, you can have a look at the base classes :class:`concert.experiments.imaging.Radiography`, :class:`concert.experiments.imaging.Tomography`, :class:`concert.experiments.imaging.SteppedTomography`, :class:`concert.experiments.imaging.ContinuousTomography`, :class:`concert.experiments.imaging.SteppedSpiralTomography` and :class:`concert.experiments.imaging.ContinuousSpiralTomography`.
+For detailed information how they are implemented, you can have a look at the base classes :class:`concert.experiments.imaging.Radiography`, :class:`concert.experiments.imaging.Tomography`, :class:`concert.experiments.imaging.SteppedTomography`, :class:`concert.experiments.imaging.ContinuousTomography`, :class:`concert.experiments.imaging.SteppedSpiralTomography`, :class:`concert.experiments.imaging.ContinuousSpiralTomography` and :class:`concert.experiments.imaging.GratingInterferometryStepping`.

-In the standard configuration, all experiments first acquire the dark images, then the flat images and the projection images of the sample at the end.
+In the standard configuration, all tomography and radiography experiments first acquire the dark images, then the flat images and the projection images of the sample at the end.
 This order can be adjusted by the :func:`~concert.experiments.base.Experiment.swap` command.

 Radiography